christopherbolduc/airport-resilience-milton/README.md

 - **Bureau of Transportation Statistics (BTS)** – Flight records and cancellation data for major Florida airports

 ## Project Structure

-- `*.sql` files: Define views for **staging**, **prep**, and **mart** layers in the data pipeline
-- `ap_resilience.ipynb`: Perform resilience scoring and visualization using prepared SQL views
-- Visual assets are saved separately for integration into reports and presentations
-- This `README.md` summarizes the methodology, tools, and key results of the analysis

 ```
 hurricane_milton/
 ├── analysis/                              Notebooks for data extraction, transformation, and scoring